greggersaurus/OpenSteamController/ReverseEngineering/usbInterface.md

 # USB Interface

-The purpoes of this document is to track details on the USB interface for the Steam Controller.
-This is done so that EP actions on the firmware side, obvserved in simulation, can match up to real-world behavior.
+The purpose of this document is to track details on the USB interface for the Steam Controller.
+This is done so that EP actions on the firmware side, observed in simulation, can match up to real-world behavior.
 This will be used to categorize more actions, memory usage, etc.

 ## EP1 (Keyboard)